Common Sense Academy

 Actors should always have their headshots and resume attached and ready for all auditions, callbacks and jobs.
 Yes jobs since you never know when someone might want one.
 You want to list as many skills as possible that you can only do the next day.
 The last thing you should list is valid passport if you have one.

 On my Audition/Job preparation page I have links to music videos.
-These are a great example of how you can change up your look.
-You should be doing the same thing as an actress/actor and getting shots to market that.
+These are a great example of how you can change up your look for photo shoots.
+Come on folks musicians do this all the time!
+You should be doing the same thing as an actor and getting shots to market that.
 Playing around during off peak season is fun and a good idea.
 If you have a look that is booking it might not be a good idea to change things up to much but if you went a year with little auditions and little bookings it might be time for a change.
 Contact your agent to go over some options and send them some photo's of a new look you'd like to consider.
 Never change your look with out talking to your agents, they know what works, what is in more demand and you could be going way off base and be less marketable with the wrong change.
 Misti has seen this happen.
 Plus they are always submitting you so a job could literally be a day or week away with the current look they have on you.
-Misti has seen her own talent miss out on straight bookings off headshots for jobs $1000 per day or more because of a hair changes and them not discussing the agency.
+Misti has seen her own talent miss out on straight bookings off headshots for jobs $1000 per day or more because of a hair changes and them not discussing it with the agency.
 No one is happy in this scenario not the client hiring, the agents or the talent.
 And never change your look after an audition and before it shoots!

 If you are with a good agency, one with a good reputation and works with all the local casting directors then seeking out a new agent is not the solution!